mkohler/cython_swig/README.rst

     SWIG interface, or .i file. _This_ is adder.i, the SWIG interface file I created for libadder.

-    If you look at the last line, you may think, "Hey, I've seen this before" and yes, it's identical to the C header file.

-    So we tell SWIG: the name of the extension module we want to build, the name of the C header file, AND we copy-and-paste the contents of the C header file.
+    The first line is the name of the extension module we want to build, the third line is the name of the C header file, AND the last line is the contents of the C header file.

     Now, what do we do with this file?
 Let's look at the SWIG build diagram.